NextronSystems/asgard-manual/usage/administration.rst

    Add User Account

 Editing a user account does not require a password although the fields are shown in the dialogue.
 An initial password has to be provided for user creation, though.

 Access the user roles in ``Settings`` > ``Roles``.

-You can download a list of all users in csv Format.
+You can download a list of all users in CSV format.

 Roles
 ^^^^^

 By default, ASGARD ships with the following pre-configured user roles.
 The pre-configured roles can be modified or deleted.
 The ASGARD role model is fully configurable.

 .. figure:: ../images/user-roles-factory-default.png